-Collaborate with national institutions such as Kenya Industrial Research and Development Institute (KIRDI) and Kenya Industrial Property Institute (KIPI) to carry out sensitization to MSEs on innovations and patenting of their products.
-KIRDI and KIPI need to facilitate mechanisms of subsidizing cost of innovations and patenting, respectively.
+- Collaborate with relevant training institutions such as Kenya Institute of Business Training and National Industrial Training Authority to enhance providision of relevant entrepreneurial training and technical training, apprenticeship and certification programmes to MSEs. - Collaborate with national institutions such as Kenya Industrial Research and Development Institute (KIRDI) and Kenya Industrial Property Institute (KIPI) to carry out sensitization to MSEs on innovations and patenting.
+KIRDI and KIPI should also work out on mechanisms of subsidizing cost of innovations and patenting, respectively.

-d) Governance and regulation framework
+d) Governance and Regulation Framework

-Collaborate with MSEA and Ethics and Anti-Corruption Commisssion to curb misallocation and exploitative tendencies within the worksites.
+Collaborate with MSEA and Ethics and Anti-Corruption Commission to curb misallocation and exploitative tendencies within the worksites.